mdonkers/dotfiles/debian_install.md

 A few things to do / verify afterwards:
 - **Snapshot-boot:** install `snapper` + `grub-btrfs`, enable `grub-btrfsd`, and add an apt pre/post snapshot hook.
 - **Validate hibernation** before relying on it: hibernate with a marker file/app open, do a cold resume, repeat, then leave it closed-lid for a few days.
-- **Webcam:** build the out-of-tree `intel_cvs` DKMS module from github.com/intel/vision-drivers.
-No MOK signing is needed (Secure Boot is off).
-Or wait for upstream support.
+- **Webcam:** `install.sh wm` installs the pinned `intel_cvs` DKMS tree and the patched virtual-camera packages.
+Verify the result and periodically recheck upstream replacement status using `camera/README.md`.
+No MOK signing is needed while Secure Boot is off.

 ## Remaining Software ##